GluuFederation/magento-oxd-extension/README.md

 8. For Windows environment, run oxd-start.bat.
 9. After the server starts, go to Step 4.

 ## Step 4.
-Download Magento-gluu-sso extension
+Download extension OpenID Connect SSO By Gluu

 (version 2.4.2 or 2.4.3)